Ladder99/ladder99/setups/vmc/README.md

-# vmc (default) setup
+# VMC (default) setup

 This setup handles the default VMC (vertical machining center) simulation from the MTConnect Agent.

-The agent includes a devices.xml file for this, as well as a simulator.
+The Agent includes the agent.cfg and devices.xml file for this setup, hence no volumes/agent folder needed here.